 - Ask you to donate to their charitable fundraiser or some other cause.

 - Asking for urgent help as being your friend or family.

 - Pose like a boss or coworker.

-Remote developers often become an easy target for these attackers.
+Remote developers often become easy targets for these attackers.

 Malware And Ransomeware Attacks:

-There a lot of malware over the internet.
+There is a lot of malware on the internet.
 Some are harmless but some can be very dangerous.
 Malware tricks you into installing software that allows scammers to access your files and track what you are doing.

-Apart from this, there are two more malware exists.
+Apart from this, there is two more malware that exists.